-Prof. Bela Gipp (Dr.-Ing.) leads the Chair in Information Science at the University of Konstanz, Germany.
-His research focuses on the retrieval, recommendation, and visualization of information and the development of applied solutions for digital libraries, and academic knowledge management.
-The implications of blockchain technology – for the benefit of both industry and the social sciences – is another research domain Bela is passionate about.
-Currently, he serves as the University partner and juror for the world’s largest Blockchain Competition.
+Bela Gipp (Juniorprofessor Dr.-Ing.) leads the Information Science Group at the University of Konstanz, Germany.
+His research lies at the intersection of information science and data science, where he focuses on the retrieval, analysis, and visualization of large volumes of data.
+The implications of blockchain technology – for the benefit of both industry and society – is another research domain Bela is passionate about.
+Currently, he serves as a juror and the university partner for the world’s largest Blockchain Competition.

 Visit my group’s website:

 Postdoc, National Institute of Informatics (NII) in Tokyo

 Invited Researcher (Scholarship) at UC Berkeley